ironclad logo

 Many businesses are increasingly dependent on freelancers and use independent contractor agreements.
 Depending on the industry and the size of the company, there could be hundreds of independent contractor agreements you need to manage.

 Independent contractor agreements can either simplify your business operations or lead to additional complications.
-To successfully manage them, there needs to be an ongoing collaboration between your Human Resources and Legal departments.
+To successfully manage them, there needs to be an ongoing collaboration between your human resources and legal departments.

 These departments need a tool to help them collaborate.
 A digital contract management tool will help them:

-- Stay in compliance by managing relevant documents and records more effectively.
+• Stay in compliance by managing relevant documents and records more effectively

-Ironclad has your independent contractor agreement solutions
+Your independent contractor agreement solution

 Independent contractor agreements don’t need to be complicated.
 Ironclad has all of the tools to help you keep track of your agreements.
 You’ll have everything you need to create new contracts, revise old ones, and find the documents you’re looking for.